DAY 1: Nanny Cay, Tortola, embarkation

 CocoMaya is a great dining option for those that want to eat out and, before that, how about a visit to The Baths, an incredible place for a swim, just one mile to the south of Spanish Town.

-We will spend the night at Saba Rock moored on slips or balls.
-This place was completely rebuilt from scratch after the hurricanes caused significant damage in 2017 and it is now spacious, modern, beautiful and trendy.
+22 March – We will spend the night at the Bitter End Yacht Club moored in the pontoon slips or taking balls.
+This place was completely rebuilt from scratch after the hurricanes caused significant damage in 2017 and it is now spacious, beautifully colourful and has a geat vibe.

 For the Gourmet Night, we all moor together, the crews prepare their special meal for this evening and we all share it on decks, enjoying one of the most special evenings of the regatta.
 It is a real treat!